GreatlyDev/cerebro-osrs/README.md

 ## Status

 Active product build.
-The current focus is launch-quality intelligence and account awareness, not gameplay automation.
+The current focus is launch-quality intelligence and account awarenes.